ericcxie/ericxie.ca/src/content/blog/shopify.md

 Now, all the metaobjects are stored in the storefront and we retrieve the data by making a simple GraphQL call.

+You can check out the finished website [here](https://shopify.vc/)!

 # My Intern Experience

 I still remember the sheer awe I felt as my manager and mentor showed me around the Toronto Port office for the first time.